nephelaiio/node-worker-deploy/README.md

 ## Usage

-Apply the following steps in your CI configuration at the appropriate stages
+Add the following steps to your CI configuration at the appropriate stages

 ```
 - name: Deploy Cloudflare worker with custom domain